HMS Fame (1896)

 HMS Fame was a two funnel, 30 knot destroyer of the Royal Navy, ordered under the 1894–1895 Naval Estimates.
-She was launched in 1896, served in Chinese waters for the whole of her life and was sold at Hong Kong in 1921.
+She was launched in 1896, served exclusively in Chinese waters and was sold at Hong Kong in 1921.

 Design and construction

 HMS Fame was one of three "thirty-knotter" torpedo boat destroyers ordered for the Royal Navy from John I Thornycroft on 10 May 1895 under the 1894–1895 shipbuilding programme.
 As with other early Royal Navy destroyers, the detailed design was left to the builder, with the Admiralty laying down only broad requirements.
 These requirements included reaching a speed of 30 kn during sea trials and an armament of a single QF 12 pounder 12 cwt (3 in calibre) gun, backed up by five 6-pounder guns, and two 18-inch (450 mm) torpedo tubes.
 An arched turtleback forecastle was to be fitted.

 Thornycroft's design had three water-tube boilers feeding two four-cylinder triple-expansion steam engines, rated at 5700 ihp, and had two funnels.
 The ship was 210 ft long overall and 208 ft at the waterline, with a beam of 19 ft 6 in and a draught of 5 ft 6 in.
 Displacement was 272 LT light and 352 LT full load, while crew was 63 officers and men.

 Fame was laid down as yard number 306 on 4 July 1895 at Thornycroft's shipyard at Chiswick on the River Thames and was launched on 15 April 1896.
 During sea trials Fame reached 30.021 kn over the measured mile and 30.17 km over a three-hour run.
 She had her armament fitted at Portsmouth, was completed and was accepted by the Royal Navy in June 1897.